JANUARY 22nd SERMON Passcode required: 8$dW*91A

 Open our eyes, Lord, we want to see Jesus.

-P: The Holy Gospel according to St. Matthew, the 4th chapter.
+P: The Holy Gospel according to St. John, the 7th chapter.

 C: Glory to you, O Lord!